Depending on the stage profile, Jonas Vingegaard’s bike can be a Cervelo R5, S5, or P3.

 Bianchi is the oldest bicycle manufacturing company today.
 It was founded in Italy back in 1885 by Edoardo Bianchi who was a 21-year-old medical instrument maker.

 All of Bianchi’s three Tour de France wins were achieved by Italian riders.
 Fausto Coppi won in 1949 and 1952 and Marco Pantini won in 1998.
-Bianchi was present at the World Tour with Team BikeExchange (2021) and Team Jumbo-Visma (2014 to 2020).
+Bianchi was present at the World Tour with Team Jumbo-Visma (2014 to 2020) and Team BikeExchange (2021.

-Today, Bianchi bikes are known for their Celeste color, which is also known as Bianchi Green.
+Today, Bianchi bikes are known for their Celeste color, also known as Bianchi Green.

 Colnago – 3 wins

-Colnago is one of the currently active bike brands that have a long history, dating back to 1952.
+Colnago has a long history, dating back to 1952.
 It was founded by Ernesto Colnago near Milan, Italy.
-In May 2020, Chimera Investments LLC, which is based in the UAE acquired a majority stake in Colnago.
+In May 2020, Chimera Investments LLC, based in the UAE, acquired a majority stake in Colnago.

 Colnago’s first Tour de France win was in 1960 by Italian rider, Gastone Nencini.
 It was a long 60-year wait for their second win until Tadej Pogačar won two consecutive Tour de France in 2020 and 2021.
-He also picked up the Best Young Rider and Climber Classification in these two years.
+He also won the Best Young Rider and Climber Classification in these two years riding the Colnago V3Rs.

 Helyett – 3 wins

 Helyett is a little-known French bicycle manufacturer started by the Picard brothers in 1926.
 It took its name from a lead character from a late 19th-century play, Miss Helyett, which is why the Helyett logo has a young women’s face on it.